In addition to the frequently asked questions outlined below, several departments have compiled their own:

 Will all instructors wear face shields?

-When face-to-face instruction is permitted, instructors will wear face shields only while teaching credit-bearing courses where six feet of distance can be maintained.
-Instructors will be expected to wear cloth face coverings to and from class, but will be permitted to wear specially designed face shields while teaching credit-bearing courses where six feet of distance can be maintained.
+During Health and Safety Levels 3-5, when face-to-face instruction is permitted, instructors will be expected to wear cloth face coverings to and from class, but will be permitted to wear specially designed face shields while teaching credit-bearing courses where six feet of distance can be maintained.
 The face shields will allow for better airflow, allow students to see the instructor's face and will be equipped with headsets to enable remote learning for those students who are not able to be in the classroom.

 How are remote and online classes different?